Since I presented an utterly essential east Canadian platter of recent vintage last time, how about I just do it again?

 Simply put, the sole 7" by Halifax's Surveillance is perfect.
 After scanning Wikipedia's list of musical groups from Halifax, I feel comfortable proclaiming Surveillance to be the greatest band in Halifax history based on this record alone.

 "Death" tears out of the speakers sounding like a scuzzed out Visqueen, the most effortless of power pop moves played in a truly beautiful ugly fidelity.
 A delicious piece of sticky ear candy rolled in dirt and lint.
 The equally tasty "Bud" eases off the gas while staying in the red.
 Vocalist/guitarist Rachel Fry knows how to coo with guts, making the perfect foil to the clangorous production.
-At one point, I recall having "Man" stuck in my head simultaneously with "Dream Police" and "Way of the World" (by Cheap Trick).
+At one point, I recall having "Bud" stuck in my head simultaneously with "Dream Police" and "Way of the World" (by Cheap Trick).
 The three of them were rabidly tussling for my brainspace, fragments of each of the songs all colliding with one another.
 Empirical proof that Surveillance literally writes hooks that compete with Cheap Trick's.

 When I first got this record, I kept playing side A over and over.
 With these two songs it was already a perfect single.
 The flip could have been a 5 minute recording of the trio puking up bad seafood or whatever they eat up in Halifax and I wouldn't have felt the least bit shortchanged.
 At some point, I resolved that I would fight the urge to drop the needle on the A side for the umpteenth time and venture forth and flip the record, with the full expectation that it couldn't possibly hold a candle to the first side.
 And you know what?
 It might actually be better.

-At about 4 minutes, the also titular "Surveillance" is seething and comparatively epic.
+At about 4 minutes, the titular "Surveillance" is seething and comparatively epic.
 The charming sweetness of side A is gone but it's no less infectious.
 Raw, cathartic and 100% alive with angst, "Surveillance" makes a strong case to be the best of three sure-fire #1 hits (on my charts).
 Even with the accompanying lyric sheet I'm not quite sure I know what's being sung about but I feel it without question.
-If you have any interest in the past three decades of rock music, this is as essential as they come.
+If you have any interest in the past three or four decades of rock music, this is as essential as they come.

 A band called "Surveillance", a record called "Man", and a label called "Various", that's a recipe for a search engine nightmare so I've helped you guys out: seems like Various and the band still have copies so buy that shit and thank your lucky Nova Scotian stars.